 French patio doors offer an easy way to join your interior and your patio, giving you a spacious and stylish open living area and beautiful views of your garden.

-External French doors can be a stylish addition to your home.
+French doors can be a stylish and practical addition to your home.
 They offer easy access to your patio or deck, and they let light flood into the room easily.
 They are stylish and visually appealing, and they make it easy for you to enjoy open plan living when you want it, and a more cosy atmosphere in the evenings or when the weather is cooler.
-If you have some older wooden, folding patio doors or bulky steel doors, then upgrading to some more modern wooden French doors with double glazing will give you better energy efficiency combined with more stylish aesthetics.
+If you have older French doors or sliding doors then upgrading them to more modern French doors with double glazing will give you better energy efficiency combined with more stylish aesthetics.
 It's also possible to replace a window with French doors.

-When you are measuring for patio doors, you should take the measurements from the inside of the door frame.
+When measuring for French doors, you should take the measurements from the inside of the door frame.
 Take three measurements, and round them up.
 You should measure:

 French doors come in a huge range of different sizes – as well as different styles and materials.
-At Aspire Doors, we have sizes ranging from 1200mm up to 3000mm, which means that you can easil find something that will fit your door opening.
+At Aspire Doors, we offer French doors in sizes ranging from 1200mm up to 3000mm, so we're pretty confident you'll find something that will fit your door opening.

 There are several standard sizes within that range, and we can help with non-standard sizes as well, using sidelights or different configurations of panels to match the size of your opening.